aldaineclarke/Amber-Eats-Group25/README.md

 ### Seeing all the changes in the project from your branch.

 This is done by doing a merge to your local branch.
 This can be done by either using `git merge main`, or using `git merge origin main` from your branch.

+## Being Assigned Issues
+Throughout the lifecycle of this application you may be assigned issues to have complete.
+These issues may or may not be assigned to individuals.
+If an issue is assigned to you.
+You would simply follow the regular procedures of making the necessary updates as per described by the issues.
+Then commit those changes.
+For each commit towards the completion of the issue, it is recommended that you specify the issue number/ID in the commit message.
+An example video demonstrating this can be found here **[Working with Issues](https://youtu.be/TKJ4RdhyB5Y)**